Tool & survey

 The SWORD survey

 We would like to thank What Works for Children’s Social Care for their consultation on the survey.
-The survey opens in Spring and Autumn each year and is currently open for 6 weeks until 3 June 2022.
+The survey opens in Spring and Autumn each year, it will open again on 1 November 2022 for 6 weeks.

 How to use the SWORD survey